firemusk/secretp/src/blog/13-article.md

 date: '2024-10-26'
 author: 'eujobs team'
 ---
-# How EU Jobsite Fits in Zmanic's Strategy

 Zmanic aims to bring software to lobbying, and later the government contract or tender industry.
 So how does this work with a job search/career website (or as the Flemish would say "een job" website)?